mcraiha/avaloniaui.net/wwwroot/docs/animations/transitions.md

 Title: Transitions
-Order: 10
+Order: 20
 ---
 Transitions in Avalonia are also heavily inspired by CSS Animations.
 They listen to any changes in target property's value and subsequently animates the change according to its parameters.
-They can be defined on any `Controls` via `Transitions` property:
+They can be defined on any `Control` via `Transitions` property:

 ```xml
 <Window xmlns="https://github.com/avaloniaui">